jweigend/concepts-of-programming-languages/docs/exercises/Exercise1.md

 # Exercise 1 - Getting Started with Go

-If you are not get finished during the lecture hours, please finish it as homework.
+If you do not finish during the lecture period, please finish it as homework.

 ## Setup